MicroEJ/docs/ApplicationDeveloperGuide/soar.rst

 .. note::

-   Bytecode Verifier is disabled by default.
+   Bytecode Verifier is enabled by default when building a Sandboxed Application, and disabled by default when building a Standalone Application.
-   It can be enabled during application build by setting :ref:`option_enable_bytecode_verifier`.
+   See :ref:`option_enable_bytecode_verifier` for more details.

 ..
    | Copyright 2008-2023, MicroEJ Corp.
 Content in this space is free